FAQ's 2: Higher Years in MATH - Courses and Streams

 MATH2221 is likely to be offered in the second semester.

 Experience suggests students who have taken the elective course CSCI1540 in the first semester tend to perform better in MATH2221 in the second semester.
-(CSCI1540 is a required course for the Computational and Applied Mathematics Stream.)
+(CSCI1540 is a required course for the Computational and Applied Mathematics Stream and the Computational Big Data Analytics Stream .)

 2. Core Courses: Mathematical Analysis